jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Introduction
 ------------

 What has been described so far is the *application architecture*.
-A second part of this software architecture is the *service architecture*, which is mainly about linking systems together.
+A second part of this software architecture is the *service oriented architecture*, which is mainly about linking systems together.
 This section is an addition to the documentation with regards to the service architecture.
 Currently the services are programmed using WCF.

 The ESB Concept